-The noise source of potential impact on the proposed development is road traffic on Trafalgar Road and Dundas Street East which are arterial roads, as well as on the proposed internal collector roads, Street A, Threshing Mill Boulevard/Street B and Wheat Boom Drive/Street C.
+The noise source of potential impact on the proposed development is road traffic on Trafalgar Road and Dundas Street East which are arterial roads, as well as on the proposed internal collector roads, Street A, Threshing Mill Boulevard and Wheat Boom Drive.

-Marvin Avenue/Street D and other proposed internal roadways will be local roads with low road traffic volumes.
+Marvin Avenue and other proposed internal roadways will be local roads with low road traffic volumes.
 Therefore, they are expected to be acoustically insignificant and, as such, not further analysed.

 Sixth Line and Burnhamthorpe Road East are located approximately 700 m west and 850 m north of the closest proposed residential blocks, respectively.
-Accounting for the separation distances, the potential noise impact of the road traffic on these two roadways is expected to be acoustically insignificant and, as such, Sixth Line and Burnhamthorpe Road East are not further analysed.
+Accounting for the separation distances, the potential noise impact of the road traffic on these two (2) roadways is expected to be acoustically insignificant and, as such, Sixth Line and Burnhamthorpe Road East are not further analysed.

-For Trafalgar Road and Dundas Street East, the road traffic volumes for the year 2032, posted speed limits and day/night traffic splits were provided by the Region of Halton on December 20, 2021 and January 5, 2022.
-The Region of Halton also provided traffic counts for the two arterial roads which were used to determine the percentage of commercial vehicles and medium/heavy truck ratio.
-The projected 2032 road traffic volumes provided by the Region of Halton were compared with the typical maximum road traffic volumes for arterial roads shown in Table 4 of Section C included in the Town of Oakville Official Plan.
-The higher road traffic volumes for both Trafalgar Road and Dundas Street East were used in the noise calculations.
+For Trafalgar Road and Dundas Street East, the road traffic volumes for the year 2033, posted speed limits and day/night traffic splits were provided by the Region of Halton on December 20, 2021 and January 5, 2022 and confirmed on March 16, 2023.
+The Region of Halton also provided traffic counts for the two (2) arterial roads which were used to determine the percentage of commercial vehicles and medium/heavy truck ratio.
+The information provided by the Region of Halton was used in the updated noise calculations.

-For Street A classified as a minor collector road and Threshing Mill Boulevard/Street B and Wheat Boom Drive/Street C classified as major collector roads, the road traffic volumes for the year 2032 were provided by GHD Ltd. on January 28, 2022.
+For Street A classified as a minor collector road and Threshing Mill Boulevard and Wheat Boom Drive classified as major collector roads, the road traffic volumes for the year 2033 were provided by GHD Ltd. on January 28, 2022 and confirmed on March 29, 2023.
 These road traffic volumes were compared with the typical maximum road traffic volumes for major and minor collector roads shown in Table 4 of Section C included in the Town of Oakville Official Plan and the higher road traffic volumes were used in the noise calculations.
 The percentage of commercial vehicles and expected posted speed limit provided by GHD Ltd. were also included in the noise calculations.
 A day/night traffic split of 90%/10%, which is consistent with the day/night traffic split provided for the two arterial roads, and a medium/heavy truck ratio of 50%/50% were assumed for the internal collector roads and accounted for in the noise calculations.